With so many advocacy organizations working in the District what makes Good Faith unique?

 Good Faith’ s operating expenses have been generously funded by many generous faith communities and foundations.

 How is Good Faith governed?

-A Board of Directors consists of 5 members and meets at least annually to oversee finance, development and priorities and give direction on strategic planning.
-Board Membership: Rev. John Graham (Grace Episcopal), Rev. James Terrell (Second Baptist), Rabbi Gerald Serotta (Interfaith Conference of Metropolitan Washington), John Hisle (Executive Director).
-Rev. Graham serves as President of the Board 2015 – 2016.
+A Board of Directors consists of 4 members and meets at least annually to oversee finance, development and priorities and give direction on strategic planning.
+Board Membership: Rev. John Graham (Grace Episcopal), Rev. James Terrell (Second Baptist), Rabbi Gerald Serotta (Interfaith Council of Metropolitan Washington), and Ann Friedman.